HGNM/hgnm-2014/README.md

 - Elliot Condon’s [Advanced Custom Fields {v5}](https://github.com/AdvancedCustomFields/acf5-beta) Used to manage complex custom back-end input fields, which will be displayed within the theme.
 - [Custom URL field](https://github.com/delucis/acf-url-field) plug-in for ACF5

+## Testing

+Pull this repository to the themes directory of a vanilla [WordPress](http://wordpress.org) install.

+Pull [ACF5](https://github.com/AdvancedCustomFields/acf5-beta) and [acf-url-field](https://github.com/delucis/acf-url-field) to the plugins directory.